shkherad/rails-activerecord-many-to-many/README.md

 Create an artist in the rails console.
 And create, update and delete the Artist in the UI.

-## Make a SongsArtist Join Table.
+## Make a Songs Contribution Join Table.

-Now we are going to associate each Song not only with an Album, *remember each Song MUST be part of an album*, but each Song will be associated with **One or more Artists**.

-And each Artist MAY be associated with **One or more Songs.**

-This is a **Many to Many** relationship between Songs and Artists.
+Lets create a **Many to Many** relationship between Artists and Songs.

+Each artist could have contributed to many songs.
+And each song could have many artists that contributed to the song.

 #### Create SongContribution model.